- Introduction

 - What is your FICO or credit score at the time of mortgage application?

-The advantages of private lenders are clear.
 It is an excellent option for those with poor credit, self-employed borrowers and those looking for short-term financial help to cover immediate financial needs.
-It is up to you to determine if the flexibility and relatively quick approval process of private loans fit your overall mortgage goals.
+Determine if the flexibility and relatively quick approval process of private loans fit your overall mortgage goals.

 So what criteria are private lenders looking for in particular when determining mortgage eligibility?
 The good news is that the approval process through a private lender, whether it be an individual private lender, private lending firm or Mortgage Investment Corporation (MIC) is much faster than through traditional lenders, and the criteria are broader and less restrictive.